oflore12/Where-to-Stream/git_commands.md

 it should look something like this "git commit -m "C447-18 <message>"
 - Type your message where you see message, once you push it will show in Jira automatically
 	- EX: `git commit -m "C447-18 <message>"`

+**TO UPDATE YOUR LOCAL REPO WITH THE REMOTE REPO**
+- 'git pull git@github.com:oflore12/CMSC447Project.git' (you might have to be in the CMSC447Project directory)